 But there’s a red flag:

-So, you have to be careful with everything and anything that comes in contact with the treated area for up to at least 48 hours post rolling when the micro punctures start closing.
-That’s why you CAN’T use your normal cream or make-up for at least 2 days after rolling because they may contain irritating and or active ingredients.
+So, you have to be careful with everything and anything that comes in contact with the treated area for up to at least 48 hours post rolling when the micro punctures would have closed enough.
+This is why you CAN’T use your normal cream or make-up for at least 2 days after rolling because they may contain irritating and/or active ingredients.

 For your own good, steer clear all forms of skincare products with irritating and or active agents (whether good or bad) until the micro channels have closed up totally which normally should take up to 72 hours (3 days) post treatment.